Loading...

 Peripherals

-The physical devices that a node utilizes e.g. a neural recording or stimulation IC.
-Not every node type corresponds to a peripheral, though all of the broadband and stimulation nodes do.
-Nodes which map to peripherals require the peripheral ID to be specified at configuration time.
+Not every node type corresponds to a peripheral, though all of the broadband and stimulation nodes do require one.
+Nodes which map to peripherals require the peripheral ID to be specified at time of configuration.
+Peripherals are autodiscovered via the device.info() command and each peripheral has a unique set of configuration options that are configured when their respective Synapse node is created.